-- 21.1 The site shall ensure that goats that are sick, injured, unable to stand unaided, are in the last two months of gestation, kids whose umbilical cord has not healed, or are otherwise are at risk during transport are not transported unless to receive medical treatment. - 21.2 The site shall ensure that when goats are transported on foot, this happens at a pace that does not cause exhaustion to the goats. - 21.3 The site shall ensure that goats do not experience heat and/or cold stress during transport.

-Heat stress occurs when the body cannot get rid of excess heat.
-When this happens, the body's core temperature rises and the heart rate increases.

-- Cold stress is when the body can no longer maintain its normal temperature. - Protecting the goats from these means that they do not get too hot or too cold. - 21.4 The site shall ensure that transport vehicles have enough space for goats to stand, lie down and without their heads touching the roof, if any. - 21.5 The site shall ensure that goats have access to feed and water within two hours prior to loading for transport. - 21.6 For journeys over 8 hours, the site shall ensure that goats are provided access to water, feed, and rest at least every 8 hours. - During this opportunity the goats shall be able to eat and drink to satiation. - 22.
-Hazardous chemicals - 22.1 The site shall ensure that goats are not exposed to toxic chemicals. - 23.
-Breeding - 23.1 The site shall consider goat health, welfare traits and suitability for the environment in selecting goats for breeding.
+- The site shall ensure that fibre-producing animals that are sick, injured, unable to stand unaided, in the last two months of gestation, young whose umbilical cord has not healed, or are otherwise at risk during transport are not transported unless to receive medical treatment. - The site shall ensure that when fibre-producing animals are transported on foot, this happens at a pace that does not cause exhaustion to the fibre-producing animals. - 21.3 The site shall ensure that fibre-producing animals do not experience heat and/or cold stress during transport. - Heat stress occurs when the body cannot get rid of excess heat.
+When this happens, the body's core temperature rises and the heart rate increases. - Cold stress is when the body can no longer maintain its normal temperature. - Protecting the animals from these means that they do not get too hot or too cold. - The site shall ensure that transport vehicles have enough space for fibre-producing animals to lie down and stand without their heads touching any roof. - The site shall ensure that fibre-producing animals have access to nutritionally complete feed that is suitable for their life stage and ad lib water within 2 hours prior to loading for transport. - 21.6 For journeys over 8 hours, the site shall ensure that fibre-producing animals are provided access to water, feed and rest at least every 8 hours, allowing fibre-producing animals to disembark from transport vehicles into an outdoor exercise with enough space for at least 8 hours before transport may recommence - During this opportunity, the animals shall be able to eat and drink to satiation. - For cashmere goats, enough space is at least 5m2 of space per goat.

+22. Hazardous chemicals

+22.1 The site shall ensure that fibre-producing animals are not exposed to toxic chemicals.

+23. Breeding

-Sites should be able to explain their breeding strategy and goats should not exhibit genetic defects such as in their legs, hooves or teeth.
-Goats' physical attributes should be suitable for their environment.
+- The site shall consider the health, welfare traits and suitability for the environment of fibre-producing animals when selecting individuals for breeding. - Sites should be able to explain their breeding strategy, and goats should not exhibit genetic defects such as in their legs, feet/hooves or teeth.
+Animals' physical attributes should be suitable for their environment, show ease of birthing and robustness to disease. - 23.2 The site shall not use for mating fibre-producing animals that are too young. - For cashmere goats, too young is less than 12 months old if female or 18 months old if male. - 23.3 The site shall ensure that females do not breed too often. - For cashmere goats, too often is more than every 10 months.

-- 23.2 The site shall not use for mating goats that are younger than 12 months old if female or seven months old if male. - 23.3 The site shall ensure that does do not breed more often than once every 10 months. - 23.4 Where the site uses goats for breeding, the site shall ensure that their breeding herd has no fewer than 1 breeding male for every 20 breeding age females. - 23.5 The site shall not use any of the following during artificial insemination: - a) surgery;

-- b) ovum pick up;

-- c) embryo transfer.

-- 23.6 The entity shall ensure that cloned, genetically engineered and/or gene-edited goats are not owned by any of their sites.
+- Where the site uses fibre-producing animals for breeding, the site shall ensure that herds have a gender ratio that is not detrimental to the sexual health of the males. - This means the ratio shall be appropriate for the age of the males. - 23.5 The site shall not use any of the following during artificial insemination: - a) surgery; - b) ovum pick-up; - c) embryo transfer; - d) electro-ejaculation. - The entity shall ensure that cloned, genetically engineered and/or gene-edited fibre-producing animals are not owned by any of their sites.